 Why is Foster Care Training Necessary?

-To work with foster youth, either as a resource parent or as a staff member at an accredited agency, training and ongoing education are often required by a licensing body and/or overseeing government body.
-Pre-service training equips mental health workers, foster family agency staff and foster care providers with the skills, tools and techniques needed to specifically help and support the unique needs and attributes of foster children and youth.
+To work with youth in care as a resource parent or staff member at an accredited agency, training and ongoing education are often required by a licensing body and/or overseeing government body.
+Pre-service training equips mental health workers, foster family agency staff, and foster care providers with the skills, tools, and techniques needed to specifically help and support the unique needs and attributes of foster children and youth.